wp-plugins/wp-widget-master/readme.txt

 Turn On/Off the main feature(Open/Close) widgets per session at all.
 Set session expiration time.

+= 1.2 =
+New design.
+Preparing Widgets Pack

 == Upgrade Notice ==

 = 1.0 =